Yeast Biotechnology and Biorefinery: Background, Potential and Future Perspective

 Fanny M. Jofre is a biologist with master’s degree in Industrial Biotechnology and is currently a PhD candidate at the University of São Paulo (USP), Brazil.
 Her research focuses on the sustainable conversion of lignocellulosic biomass into high-value products, specifically utilizing agro-industrial by-products, mainly sugarcane bagasse and straw.
 She has published peer reviewed studies on optimizing the biotechnological production of xylitol, challenges associated with scaling up this bioprocess and yeast cell wall composition.
 Additionally, her work includes significant contributions to understanding the role of yeasts in biotechnology processes.
 The researcher is dedicated to advancing sustainable biotechnological solutions and integrating them into industrial applications.

-Dr. Júlio C. Santos is a Chemical Engineer, with PhD in Industrial Biotechnology.
-Currently, he is an associate professor in Engineering School of Lorena/University of São Paulo, Brazil, and has about 140 articles in peer-reviewed journals.
-His research work has been performed in partnership with professionals from different countries, including Brazil, India, South Korea, Mexico and Denmark.
-He is in the editorial board of the journals MethodsX, Advances in Polymer Technology and Brazilian Journal of Microbiology, and has worked in the field of sustainable processes, focusing on renewable biomass and acting on the following subjects: bioreactors, biorefineries, lignocellulosic biomass, biopolymers, biopigments, ethanol, biodiesel, process simulation, enzymes and immobilized cells.
+Dr. Júlio C. Santos is an Associate Professor in the Lorena School of Engineering (EEL), University of São Paulo, Brazil.
+A chemical engineer with PhD in Industrial Biotechnology, he has published approx. 140 articles in peer-reviewed journals.
+His research work has been performed in partnership with professionals from different countries, including Brazil, India, South Korea, Mexico and Denmark, and he is on the editorial board of the journals MethodsX, Advances in Polymer Technology and Brazilian Journal of Microbiology.
+Dr. Santos has worked in the field of sustainable processes, focusing on renewable biomass and working on topics such as bioreactors, biorefineries, lignocellulosic biomass, biopolymers, biopigments, ethanol, biodiesel, process simulation, enzymes, and immobilized cells.

 Dr. Maria das Graças de Almeida Felipe is a distinguished Full Professor at the Department of Biotechnology, Engineering School of Lorena – EEL, University of São Paulo – USP, Brazil.
 With an impressive 36-year tenure at EEL-USP, she specializes in applied microbiology and sustainable biomolecule production.
 Noteworthy for her research on xylitol, she ranks as the second author globally with the most publications on this topic.
 Dr. Felipe's focus is on overcoming biotechnological challenges in lignocellulosic biomass conversion through in-depth studies on microbial metabolism, particularly yeasts.
 She mentors students at both undergraduate and postgraduate levels, fostering international collaborations to advance lignocellulose biotechnology within a circular bioeconomy framework.